Maxime-Cps/GolfIT/README.md

 # GolfIT
-Golf Web Application to track your Golf Stats
+Web Application to track your Golf Stats